[Webcast] Leave it to Astra: Database-as-a-Service on Google Cloud

 DataStax on GCP delivers production-certified Apache Cassandra™ and expert support to minimize risk and optimize costs so you can focus on innovation.
-Join me for an introduction to Astra, Cassandra-as-a-Service, and learn how it can be deployed in Google Cloud.
+Join me for an introduction to Astra, Database-as-a-Service, and learn how it can be deployed in Google Cloud.

 In this recorded webcast (with full transcript below), I covered: